The Attributes of Thermal Comfort: Ergonomic Criteria for the Design of "Breathable" Work Chairs1 Comment

 Humidity is another important aspect of thermal comfort.
 A seated person will usually feel uncomfortable when humidity builds up at the skin’s surface because moist skin creates increased friction coefficients (Reed et al.,1994), causing it to stick to clothing or chair upholstery and inhibiting the small movements required to shift weight off pressure points.

-A comfortable chair will have a neutral effect on thermal comfort by allowing the flow of heat or the dispersion of water vapor generated by the body.
+A comfortable chair will have a neutral thermal effect on the body by allowing the flow of air to the body or the dispersion of water vapor from it.

 Design a work chair that "breathes" so that sitters experience the same thermal conditions when seated as they experience when standing.

-Conventional approaches to office-chair upholstery have been typically fabric-over-foam padding.
+Fabric-over-foam padding has long been the conventional approach to work chair construction.
 Such padding has insulating properties that prevent conduction of heat away from the body.
-A study of different materials used for wheelchair seat cushions found a significant rise in skin temperatures under the thighs and sitting bones of test subjects in chairs using four-inch-thick foam rubber pads (Fisher et al., 1978).
+A study of different materials used for wheelchair seat cushions found a significant rise in skin temperatures under the thighs and sitting bones of test subjects in chairs using four-inch-thick (10 cm) foam rubber pads (Fisher et al., 1978).

-Foam padding can also impede water-vapor transfer from the skin’s surface.
+Foam padding can also impede water vapor transfer from the skin’s surface.
 One study found that, along with different foam compositions, permeability of seat cushions varied with compression (Diebschlag et al., 1988).
-This suggests that thermal comfort could vary for different people using the same type of work chair, depending on where and how much they compress the foam cushions of the seat pan and backrest.
+This suggests that thermal comfort could vary for different people using the same type of work chair, depending on where and how much each person compresses the foam cushions of the seat pan and backrest.